By independence I mean ability to at any time to stand alone or migrate to another service without major losses.

 Thunderbird

-You can use Thunderbird:
+You can use Thunderbird to:

-- For provider agnostic gui
+- provider agnostic gui

 Win Alternative: IMAPSize Backup (Original Post)